omar-hanafy/dart_helper_utils/README.md

 ```

 # Extensions

-## Bool Extensions:

-- `isNull`: Checks if the object is null.
-- `isNotNull`: Checks if the object is not null.

 ## Date Extensions
 ### Month and Day Name Conversion
 - `toFullMonthName`: Numeric month (1-12) to full name (e.g., 1 to "January").
 - `toSmallMonthName`: Numeric month (1-12) to abbreviated name (e.g., 1 to "Jan").